KxSystems/docs/docs/ref/maps.md

 ---
+title: Maps
+description: The maps are iterators that derive uniform functions that apply their values once to each item of a dictionary, a list, or conforming lists.
+author: Stephen Taylor
+date:March 2019
 keywords: adverb, case, dictionary, each, each both, each left, each parallel, each prior, each right, iterate, iterator, kdb+, keyword, map, mnemonic, operator, parallel, prior, q, unary
 ---
 # Maps

 `'` `\:` `/:` `':`